-Alice Large manages IFF’s Business Spotlight and is responsible for discussing briefs, establishing needs and agreeing budgets – if you would like to find out more about our business omnibus telephone surveys, please contact her to discuss your requirements in more detail.
+Alice Stratton manages IFF’s Business Spotlight and is responsible for discussing briefs, establishing needs and agreeing budgets – if you would like to find out more about our business omnibus telephone surveys, please contact her to discuss your requirements in more detail.
 She will explain all the various options we offer to achieve your commercial goals.

 B2B Market Research

 Assessing the opinions of businesses can be a difficult and costly exercise.
 The emergence of online research as a low-cost solution means that market data is now more accessible than ever before – but this often comes at the sacrifice of quality.
 To help you through the plethora of options available, we have identified several areas to consider when conducting B2B market research on a limited budget.

 There are plenty of cheap, quick turnaround providers who will promise you the world but ultimately leave you short changed.
 When assessing the options, you will need to look at sample design and gauge the quality of the audience.
 Be cautious of online panels, which can be made up from individuals who are often paid to take part in research and are canvassed repeatedly by the same research company, which can mean they are likely to respond differently to the group you are trying to speak to.